 - Treatment also includes pain relief and other medications as needed, depending on the type of nerve damage.

-- Smoking significantly increases the risk of foot problems and amputation.
-If you smoke, ask your health care provider for help with quitting.
+- Smoking increases the risk of foot problems and amputation.
+A health care provider may be able to provide help with quitting.

 Hope through Research

-The National Institute of Diabetes and Digestive and Kidney Diseases conducts and supports research to help people with diabetes.
-A complete listing of clinical research studies, including those related to diabetic neuropathies, can be found at www.ClinicalTrials.gov.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) conducts and supports research to help people with diabetes.

 For More Information

 See the following publications from the NIDDK for more information about topics related to diabetic neuropathies:

 - Gastroparesis—stomach nerve damage—available online at www.digestive.niddk.nih.gov/ddiseases/pubs/gastroparesis